Docosahexaenoic acid: Metabolism

 DHA can be metabolized into DHA-derived specialized pro-resolving mediators (SPMs), DHA epoxides, electrophilic oxo-derivatives (EFOX) of DHA, neuroprostanes, ethanolamines, acylglycerols, docosahexaenoyl amides of amino acids or neurotransmitters, and branched DHA esters of hydroxy fatty acids, among others.

 The enzyme CYP2C9 metabolizes DHA to epoxydocosapentaenoic acids (EDPs; primarily 19,20-epoxy-eicosapentaenoic acid isomers [i.e. 10,11-EDPs]).

 Potential health effects

 Cardiovascular

-Though mixed and plagued by methodological inconsistencies, there is now convincing evidence from ecological, RCTs, meta-analyses and animal trials that shows a benefit for omega−3 dietary intake for cardiovascular health.
+Though mixed and plagued by methodological inconsistencies, there is now convincing evidence from ecological, random controlled trials (RCTs), meta-analyses and non-human animal trials that shows a benefit from omega−3 dietary intake for cardiovascular health.
 Of the n−3 FAs, DHA has been argued to be the most beneficial due to its preferential uptake in the myocardium, its strongly anti-inflammatory activity and its metabolism toward neuroprotectins and resolvins, the latter of which directly contribute to cardiac function.

 DHA is associated with its role in cardiovascular protection and lowering the risk of coronary artery disease.
 DHA supplementation has been shown to improve high-density lipoprotein ('good cholesterol'), and lower total cholesterol as well as blood pressure levels.